 Are you looking to spend weeks away from your routine life?
-If this is the case, I have listed some great options for month-long vacation Ideas along with accessories you need along.
+If this is the case, I have listed some great options for month-long vacation Ideas along with the accessories you need along the way.

 A month-long vacation can feel like a life-changing experience.
 For someone who spends eight hours behind a desk every day, four weeks at their dream destination can be a real-life miracle.